ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor. To see other

 Sometimes active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended.
 This is because many islet cell tumors are slow growing and may not grow, spread, or cause problems for many months or years.
-These types of tumors are often called non-aggressive or indolent.
 With this approach, the tumor is monitored closely with regular imaging tests, usually CT scans or sometimes MRI (see the Diagnosis section); blood tests; and physical exams.
 Active treatment usually only begins if the tumor shows signs of growing and/or spreading.

 Surgery is the most common treatment for an islet cell tumor that is localized, meaning it has not spread outside the pancreas.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Common surgical procedures that may be used to treat an islet cell tumor include:

 Enucleation.
 During this surgery, only the tumor is removed.

 Whipple procedure.
 During this procedure, the surgeon removes the head of the pancreas and part of the small intestine, bile duct, and stomach, and then reconnects the digestive tract and biliary system.

 Distal pancreatectomy.
 If the cancer is located in the tail of the pancreas, the most common operation is a distal pancreatectomy.
 During this operation, the surgeon removes the tail and body of the pancreas, as well as the spleen.

 Splenectomy.
 This is the removal of the spleen.

 Gastrectomy.
 For a gastrinoma, it may also be necessary to take out the stomach to remove ulcers, a procedure called a gastrectomy.

 Side effects of surgery include weakness, fatigue, and pain for the first few days following the procedure.
 The doctor may prescribe medication to help manage these side effects.
 The patient will need to stay in the hospital for several days and will probably need to rest at home for about one month.
 Learn more about the basics of cancer surgery.